BlockchainInstituteChi/developer-bootcamp/workshop_5_web3_and_decentralization/README.md

 ## Download the Uport App

 Visit the iOS or Google Play store on your mobile device and download the uPort Connect app.
 Follow the prompts to create a new uPort identity.
-The private keys for this new identity will be stored on your phone, and new signatures can be posted using the app in order to verify credentials with a particular authority.
+The private keys for this new identity will be stored in an encrypted enclave on your phone, and new signatures can be posted using the app in order to verify credentials with a particular authority.

 ## Look up your registration